 - Latinos comprised 10.9% (or 835,000) of New York voters in the 2012 elections, and Asians 4.3% (or 333,000), according to the U.S. Census Bureau .

 - In New York, 89.7% of children with immigrant parents were U.S. citizens in 2009 , according to data from the Urban Institute.

 - In 2009 , 87.3% of children in Asian families in New York were U.S. citizens, as were 93.6% of children in Latino families.

-Immigrants are essential to New York’s economy as workers and consumers.
+Immigrants are essential to New York’s economy as workers, consumers, and taxpayers.

 - Immigrants accounted for 28% of total economic output in the New York metropolitan area as of 2007 , according to another study by the Fiscal Policy Institute.

 - Latinos in New York paid $10 billion in federal taxes and $6.6 billion in state/local taxes in 2013, according to the Partnership for a New American Economy .
 In particular, foreign-born Latinos paid $4.9 billion in federal taxes and $3.3 billion in state/local taxes.

 - The federal tax contribution of New York’s Latino population included $7.4 billion to Social Security and $1.7 billion to Medicare in 2013.
 Foreign-born Latinos contributed $3.7 billion to Social Security and $873 million to Medicare that year.

 - Unauthorized immigrants comprised 5.7% of the state’s workforce (or 575,000 workers) in 2012 , according to a report by the Pew Hispanic Center.

 - If all unauthorized immigrants were removed from New York in 2008, the state would lose $28.7 billion in economic activity, $12.7 billion in gross state product, and approximately 137,013 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .